pierrediedhiou/cybersecurity-journey/glossary.md

 - **Ettercap** — A classic tool for MITM attacks on LANs.
 Still functional but Bettercap is generally preferred for modern assessments
+- **Email Forensics** — Digital forensics investigating emails to determine if they are part of phishing or fraudulent campaigns
 ## F
 - **File** — A unit of stored data (text, code, image, config, etc).
 Everything in Linux is technically a file